bodias/machine-learning/projects/capstone/capstone_proposal_template.md

 ### Solution Statement

 To answer the main challenge question, *"Can you predict how capable each applicant is of repaying a loan?"*, a Supervised Machine Learning model will be trained using the data described in the previous section.
 The trained classifier then will outputs, given some input data, if the customer is able to repay the loan.
 The selected classification algorithms are Random Forests, Logistic Regression and SVM.
-The Performance of each one will be observed and the the model that gives the best ROC curve will be selected.
+The Performance of each one will be observed and the the model that gives the best area under the ROC curve between the predicted probability and the observed target will be selected.

 ### Benchmark Model

-Once this project uses Kaggle Challenge data, the leaderboard score will be used as benchmark.
-This is a good metric because it's possible to compare solutions to the exact same problem.
+The chosen benchmark model was a previous work which deals with a similar problem in a Kaggle challenge, *"Predicting borrowers’ chance of defaulting on credit loans."*, by Liang.
+The performance metric used was the same required by the Home Credit Default Risk challenge, the AUC score.
+Details on the score funtion will be presented on the next section.
+The full document can be seen here : http://cs229.stanford.edu/proj2011/JunjieLiang-PredictingBorrowersChanceOfDefaultingOnCreditLoans.pdf

 ### Evaluation Metrics

-The evaluation of the model will be done using area under the ROC curve between the predicted probability and the observed target.
+The evaluation of the model will be done using **area under the ROC curve** (AUC) between the predicted probability and the observed target.
+According to Google (https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc), "One way of interpreting AUC is as the probability that the model ranks a random positive example more highly than a random negative example".
+AUC ranges in value from 0 to 1.
+A model whose predictions are 100% wrong has an AUC of 0.0; one whose predictions are 100% correct has an AUC of 1.0.
 This is the metric defined by the Kaggle challenge and the goal is to score close to the top performers, or above the 3rd quartile.

 ### Project Design